chrisalexadams/web3modal/README.md

-# Easy Web3Modal with React
+# Easy Web3Modal with React :rocket:

 ### Metamask and WalletConnect baked in: